nabaxo/janq/README.md

 > [!NOTE]
 > When using `display_mode = "specific"`, you must also set `display_index` (0-indexed) to the desired monitor.

-### Premium Features

-#### Sticky Swipe (Linux)
-When using `display_mode = "active"`, janq features "Sticky Swipe."
-If you toggle between two different applications while one is already visible, the new application will appear on the **same monitor** as the outgoing one, even if your mouse or focus has moved.
-This keeps the coordinated "swipe" animation grounded on a single screen for a more premium feel.

 ### Keycodes

 janq supports a wide range of keycodes for defining hotkeys.
 Keys are case-insensitive.